snouhaud/dsnap-sync/README.md

 ## Backup process

 The default `dsnap-sync` backup process will iterate through all defined `snapper` configurations that are found on your source system.

-If you prefer to have single processes for each configuration, you are free to define isolated systemd-units or call `dsnap-sync` interactively while referencing the intended `snapper` configuration (option `-c` or `--config`).
+If you prefer to have single processes for each configuration or configuration groups, you are free to define isolated systemd-units.
+They will be triggerd interactively or via timer units. `dsnap-sync` will cycle through each referenced `snapper` configuration (option `-c` or `--config`).

 For each selected `snapper` configuration `dsnap-sync`

 * will present/select target device informations
 * will prepare snapper structures
 * will perform the actual backup
-  (handle backupdir, handle snapper structures, handle btrfs send /btrfs recieve)
+  (handle backupdir, handle snapper structures, handle btrfs send / btrfs recieve)
 * will finalize the actual backup
   (update snapper metadata for each source and target snapshot)
 * will perform cleanup tasks